The Thomas Chapin era

 Stephanie J. Castillo © Jos Demol

-EMMY Award-winning documentary filmmaker Stephanie J. Castillo's NIGHT BIRD SONG: THE THOMAS CHAPIN STORY will now reveal to the world this important voice for jazz missed in the 21st century, a voice that will continues to exhilarate and inform the music for generations to come.
+EMMY Award-winning documentary filmmaker Stephanie J. Castillo's NIGHT BIRD SONG: THE THOMAS CHAPIN STORY will now reveal to the world this important voice for jazz missed in the 21st century, a voice that will continue to exhilarate and inform the music for generations to come.
 This is Castillo's 10th documentary.

 Milestone Film Showings: